adccb/demand/README.md

 }

 $ echo "yay"

+# launch the app
+$ demand
 ```

 ## usage

-if you used the alias technique, just run `$ demand` and see the normal demand window; there are instructions printed at the top, and you'll see your configured items from your `.config/demand/items.js`. they'll be assigned a key command based on their keys in the hash they're attached to (so e.g. `config.npm.g` will represent the command that runs on `g`).
+if you used the alias technique, just run `$ demand` and see the normal demand window; there are instructions printed at the top, and you'll see your configured items from your `~/.config/demand/items.js`. they'll be assigned a key command based on their keys in the hash they're attached to (so e.g. `config.npm.g` will represent the command that runs on `g`).

 any valid shell works for `cmd`s, with the understanding that i'm running everything through `child_process.exec` so any gotchas there will be gotchas here too.

 ![action shot](https://github.com/mxtetrachord/demand/blob/master/before.png?raw=true)